Skip to content

 Finishes: the part warranties are made of

 Two paint families run the market.
 PVDF (the Kynar 500 resin family) is the premium coating: best fade and chalk resistance, the finish to pair with a 40-to-70-year panel.
 SMP (silicone-modified polyester) costs less and chalks and fades sooner, a fair trade on outbuildings and budget work.
 Finish warranties cover chalk and fade by measured amounts, not "looks new"; read the numbers, and note that coastal salt-air exposure carries distance limits in many warranty documents, a real consideration for oceanfront Seacoast homes.
+Renewing the finish on a roof that is already up is a different decision, covered under metal roof coating and restoration.

 Color, finally